qoolixiloop/qool-.vimrc-loop/README.md

 >
 > 📜
 >
->    * In case you would like to install some additional software, like shellcheck or powerline from your software center, in Linux Ubuntu just type:
+>    * In case you would like to install some additional software, like Shellcheck or Powerline from your software center, in Linux Ubuntu just type:
 >         $ sudo apt install powerline
 >         $ sudo apt install shellcheck
 >
 >    * Open Vim on Linux Ubuntu with:
 >         $ vim
 >
 >    * The only plugin I left in my '.vim' folder is the plugin manager.
 In order to download the needed plugins, just type:
 >         :PlugInstall
 >
 >    * Now you can open an existing file or create a new one in a new tab in Vim.
 >         :tabnew filename
 >
 >    * That's it!
 To save the file just type:
 >         :w
 >
-> * In order to get the promised [explanations about the content of my '.vimrc' file][1503] you may later want to visit my wiki page.
+> * In order to get the promised explanations about the [content of my '.vimrc' file][1503] you may later want to visit my wiki page.
 (Ctrl-click to open the link in a new tab)
 >
 >📜
 </details>